• Skip to primary navigation

 To make the filling:

-• Toss the diced apples with the lemon juice.
-In a saucepan, stir together the diced apples and caramel over medium heat.
+• Toss the diced apples with the lemon juice, then add to a medium saucepan.

-• Once the mixture begins to bubble, reduce the heat to a simmer and cook, stirring often, until the apples begin to soften, 15-20 minutes.
+• Once the mixture begins to bubble, reduce the heat to a low simmer and cook, stirring often, until the apples begin to soften, about 10-15 minutes.

 To assemble:

-• Once the filling has cooled to room temperature, remove from dough from the refrigerator.
+• Once the filling has cooled to room temperature, remove the dough from the refrigerator.

 • Place 1-1 1/2 tablespoons of the apple filling into the center of one of the circles.
 Fold the dough over the filling and press the edges together to seal.